Our Team

 Danielle Chavez joined AbilityPath in December 2021 as a Bilingual Care Coordinator.
 She is bilingual in Spanish and English and brings over 17 years of experience working directly with low-income families and children birth through five in San Mateo County.
 Prior to joining Help Me Grow, Danielle worked at Izzy, in San Mateo County as a Family Advocate and a Family Services Coordinator supervising Family Advocates.
 Danielle is passionate about serving, helping, and advocating for families in San Mateo County.
 Danielle enjoys cooking and watching movies and is especially proud of being a mother to her four fur-baby chihuahuas.

-Sally Moreno Bilingual Care Coordinator
+Daniela Bazan Bilingual Care Coordinator

 Emily Roberts, MSW, MPH Health and Development Specialist, First 5 San Mateo County